Blockwise Self-Supervised Learning at Scale: Understanding the Contribution of Different Components

 \paragraph{Importance of simultaneously training all the blocks.} We compare the scheme where we simultaneously optimize the blocks to a sequential optimization scheme.
 In the sequential optimization scheme, we train each of the blocks in a sequential manner where we freeze the parameters of the previous block (including batch-norm statistics i.e. mean and standard deviation) before starting to train the next block.
-We see from Fig.~\ref{fig:main_results} that sequential training results in a modest drop in performance with the model accuracy dropping from 68.84\% (simultaneous) to 67.12\% (sequential).
-This decrease in performance can be attributed to two possible reasons: (1) during simultaneous training, the learning trajectory in latter blocks is affected by the learning trajectory co-occurring in earlier blocks and this results in an overall better learning trajectory for the model, or (2) the batch-norm statistics could be interacting in subtle ways during simultaneous training which are beneficial.
+We see from Fig.~\ref{fig:main_results} that sequential training results in a modest drop in performance with the model accuracy dropping from 68.84\% (simultaneous) to 67.12\% (sequential)\footnote{Note that the training procedure for both sequential blockwise and simultaneous blockwise training is equivalent when only the first block is trained.}.
+This decrease in performance can be attributed to two possible reasons: (1) during simultaneous training, the learning trajectory in latter blocks is affected by the learning trajectory co-occurring in earlier blocks and this results in an overall better learning trajectory for the model, or (2) the batch-norm statistics could be interacting in subtle ways during simultaneous training which is beneficial.
 We tested the second hypothesis by adapting the batch-norm means and variances in early blocks during the training of all the subsequent blocks i.e. by keeping the batch-norm parameters always in training mode.
-This change makes negligible impact to the end results, indicating that it is the optimization trajectory taken by these blocks together during training that is beneficial for downstream performance.
+This change makes a negligible impact on the end results, indicating that it is the optimization trajectory taken by these blocks together during training that is beneficial for downstream performance.